 What to do at Tower Bridge

 The Tower Bridge Exhibition ticket gives you access to both the skywalk above the bridge and the Engine Room museum on the south bank.
-This guide to Tower Bridge covers how to best utilize your ticket and see it all.

 Learn a little history and take LOTS of photos!
 Add a sunrise yoga session or a behind-the-scenes tour, and you’ve got the full package for an epic Tower Bridge visit.